How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 Suggest a clear next step (article share, introduction, follow-up call)

 The goal here is to transform the traditional outreach dynamic.
-Instead of cold calls with a 5% response rate, podcast invitations create warm conversations with decision-makers who've already spent quality time with you.
+Instead of cold calls with a low response rate, podcast invitations create warm conversations with decision-makers who've already spent quality time with you.

 2 Types of Sales Relationships for B2B Podcasting